stedwick/PhilNav-Python-RaspberryPi/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/JTLs7z0PO-k/0.jpg)](https://www.youtube.com/watch?v=JTLs7z0PO-k)

+There's \*lots\* of assembly required since the Raspberry Pi has to be built.
+You can buy a pre-built PhilNav from Phil here: https://philipb.gumroad.com/l/philnav

 -----

 PhilNav has exceeded all my expectations.
-It's better than the original SmartNav, and I hit all of my goals:
+It's better than other head-mice, and I hit all of my goals:

 1. Pixel perfect accuracy
 1. 5 ms latency, at 75 FPS